tethysplatform/tethys/docs/getting_started/scaffold.rst

 Model View Controller
 =====================

 Tethys apps are developed using the :term:`Model View Controller` (MVC) development pattern.
 Following the MVC pattern will make your app project easier to develop and manage in the future.
 Most of the code in your app will fall into one of the three MVC categories.
 The Model represents the data of your app, the View is composed of the representation of the data, and the Controller consists of the logic to prepare the data for the view and any other logic your app needs.
 In the next few tutorials, you will be introduced to how the MVC development paradigm is used to develop Tethys apps.
+For more information about MVC, see :doc:`../supplementary/key_concepts`.

 App Project Paths
 =================